GreatFruitOmsk/pyqtdeploy-mirror/doc/sysroot.rst

         Convert a string in the form [M[.m[.p]]] to an encoded version number.

-        :param str version_str] is the version number to parse.
+        :param str version_str: is the version number to parse.
         :return: an encoded version number.

     .. py:method:: pip_install(package)